 Syntax highlighting helps you decifer the role each attribute plays in a command.
 See how the explanation goodness of this image is made accessable by kmdr below.

-The kmdr database contains explanations for hundreds of programs and includes those with complicated syntax structures.
+The kmdr database contains definitions for hundreds of programs and includes those with complicated syntax structures.
 The database differentiates programs where a subcommand can take subcommands or where arguments are expected.

-Why is the kmdr explanation of Git "the stupid content tracker"?
+Why is the kmdr definition of Git "the stupid content tracker"?
 Believe it or not, that is what is in the official documentation 😂

-kmdr explanations are sourced from official documentation and manual pages so that you don't have to read them.
-We are constantly improving explanations to make sure they're concise and can stand alone.
+kmdr definitions are sourced from official documentation and manual pages so that you don't have to read them.
+We are constantly improving definitions to make sure they're concise and can stand alone.
 We are also constantly adding programs to our database.

 kmdr can explain commands that consist of or are part of complex structures thanks to a nifty semantic parser.